david-cortes/contextualbandits/README.md

 This package assumes that the binary classification algorithms used have probabilistic outputs, ideally with a `predict_proba` method, or with a `decision_function` method to which it will apply a sigmoid transformation.
 Under some of the online algorithms or if using smoothing, this will not work very well with SVM and some forms of gradient boosting, in which case you'll need to programmatically define a new class that performs a recalibration within its `fit` method, and outputs the calibrated numbers through its `predict_proba` (see reference [12]).

-Be aware that this is a research-oriented package and it has not been optimized for speed, nor does it use parallelism across arms.
+Be aware that this is a research-oriented package and it has not been optimized for speed.

 ## References